The 3 Weirdest Things About Trump’s New Campaign Ad

-As Robert Mueller continues to tighten his vice around the Trump administration, the president released a caustic new 30-second campaign-style ad on Tuesday morning, perhaps in a doomed effort to change the subject.
+As Robert Mueller continues to tighten his vise around the Trump administration, the president released a caustic, new, 30-second campaign-style ad on Tuesday morning, perhaps in a doomed effort to change the subject.

 Being a product of team Trump, the ad is by nature a deeply strange piece of video — but this one may be even more curious than usual.
 A brief list of its oddest elements: